 Experience the unbounded freedom a NanoFlip nanoindentation instrument offers your materials research lab.
 The NanoFlip is a nanoindentation instrument that provides limitless freedom in a materials research laboratory.
-This instrument is an essential tool for advanced materials mechanical testing because it has the ability to eliminate all environmental constraints and provide steady reliable data for all the highly challenging experiments.
+This instrument is an essential tool for advanced materials mechanical testing because it has the ability to eliminate all environmental constraints and provide steady reliable data for highly challenging experiments.

-The trademark of NanoFlip’s proprietary flip design is the high performance versatility, because of which the instrument is able to deliver remarkable results both during in-situ testing and ambient testing.
+The trademark of NanoFlip’s proprietary flip design is the high performance versatility, because of which the instrument is able to deliver remarkable results both during in situ testing and ambient testing.
 Irrespective of the presence of vacuum, the NanoFlip can provide equally superior results.